ropensci/roweb3/content/blog/2021-09-30-ropensci-news-digest-september-2021/index.md

-The following two packages recently became a part of our software suite:
+The following three packages recently became a part of our software suite:

++ [allodb](https://docs.ropensci.org/allodb), developed by Erika Gonzalez-Akre together with Camille Piponiot, Mauro Lepore, Kristina Anderson-Teixeira: Tool to standardize and simplify the tree biomass estimation process across globally distributed extratropical forests.
+It has been [reviewed](https://github.com/ropensci/software-review/issues/436) by Jeffrey Hanson, Jonas Stillhard.

 + [jagstargets](https://docs.ropensci.org/jagstargets), developed by William Michael Landau: Bayesian data analysis usually incurs long runtimes and cumbersome custom code.
 A pipeline toolkit tailored to Bayesian statisticians, the jagstargets R package is leverages targets and R2jags to ease this burden. jagstargets makes it super easy to set up scalable JAGS pipelines that automatically parallelize the computation and skip expensive steps when the results are already up to date.
 Minimal custom code is required, and there is no need to manually configure branching, so usage is much easier than targets alone.
 For the underlying methodology, please refer to the documentation of targets <doi:10.21105/joss.02959> and JAGS (Plummer 2003) <https://www.r-project.org/conferences/DSC-2003/Proceedings/Plummer.pdf>.
 It has been [reviewed](https://github.com/ropensci/software-review/issues/425) by David Lawrence Miller,  Ernest Guevarra.